gkz/domdocs/_entries/append.md

 polyfill: true
 ---

-Append nodes to the end of a node's child list.
+Append one or more nodes to the end of a node's child list.

 {% highlight javascript %}
 node.append(nodes);